 So we will have 5 horizontal lines on our chart:

-These are the levels that the price may react to during the day.
+The price may react to these levels during the day.

 Now let me show you the 5min chart that the Pivot Levels are calculated and plotted on it.